-- (1) A judge may be removed from office only if- - (a) the Judicial Service Commission funds that the judge suffers from an incapacity, is grossly incompetent or is guilty of gross misconduct; and - (b) the National Assembly calls for that judge to be removed, by a resolution adopted with a supporting vote of at least two thirds of its members. - (2) The President must remove a judge from office upon adoption of a resolution calling for that judge to be removed. - (3) The President, on the advice of the Judicial Service Commission, may suspend a judge who is the subject of a procedure in terms of subsection (1).
+- 1. A judge may be removed from office only if - a. the Judicial Service Commission funds that the judge suffers from an incapacity, is grossly incompetent or is guilty of gross misconduct; and - b. the National Assembly calls for that judge to be removed, by a resolution adopted with a supporting vote of at least two thirds of its members. - 2.
+The President must remove a judge from office upon adoption of a resolution calling for that judge to be removed. - 3.
+The President, on the advice of the Judicial Service Commission, may suspend a judge who is the subject of a procedure in terms of subsection (1).

-[a108y1996s178]178 Judicial Service Commission - (1) There is a Judicial Service Commission consisting of- - (a) the Chief Justice, who presides at meetings of the Commission; - (b) the President of the Supreme Court of Appeal;[Para. (b) substituted by s.
-16 (a) of the Constitution Sixth Amendment Act of 2001.] - (c) one Judge President designated by the Judges President; - (d) the Cabinet member responsible for the administration of justice, or an alternate designated by that Cabinet member; - (e) two practising advocates nominated from within the advocates' profession to represent the profession as a whole, and appointed by the President; - (f) two practising attorneys nominated from within the attorneys' profession to represent the profession as a whole, and appointed by the President; - (g) one teacher of law designated by teachers of law at South African universities: - (h) six persons designated by the National Assembly from among its members, at least three of whom must be members of opposition parties represented in the Assembly; - (i) four permanent delegates to the National Council of Provinces designated together by the Council with a supporting vote of at least six provinces; - (j) four persons designated by the President as head of the national executive, after consulting the leaders of all the parties in the National Assembly; and - (k) when considering matters relating to a specific High Court, the Judge President of that Court and the Premier of the province concerned, or an alternate designated by each of them.
+178. Judicial Service Commission

+- 1. There is a Judicial Service Commission consisting of - a. the Chief Justice, who presides at meetings of the Commission; - b. the President of the Supreme Court of Appeal; - c. one Judge President designated by the Judges President; - d. the Cabinet member responsible for the administration of justice, or an alternate designated by that Cabinet member; - e. two practising advocates nominated from within the advocates' profession to represent the profession as a whole, and appointed by the President; - f. two practising attorneys nominated from within the attorneys' profession to represent the profession as a whole, and appointed by the President; - g. one teacher of law designated by teachers of law at South African universities; - h. six persons designated by the National Assembly from among its members, at least three of whom must be members of opposition parties represented in the Assembly; - i. four permanent delegates to the National Council of Provinces designated together by the Council with a supporting vote of at least six provinces; - j. four persons designated by the President as head of the national executive, after consulting the leaders of all the parties in the National Assembly; and - k. when considering matters relating to a specific Division of the High Court of South Africa, the Judge President of that Division and the Premier of the province concerned, or an alternate designated by each of them.